discentem/vagrant-LAMP/README.md

 - You can ssh or sftp to server at `localhost:2222` with username:`vagrant` and password:`vagrant`.
 The website files will be found at `/var/www/*`.
 - From the server, you can access `mysql` with the following command: `sudo mysql -h 127.0.0.1 -p`.
 The default sql password is `mysqldefault`.

-## Development
+## Contributing/Development

-If you would like to make major changes to the Chef code, found in `./cookbooks`, install `Ruby` (https://www.ruby-lang.org/en/downloads/) and `test-kitchen` (https://github.com/test-kitchen/test-kitchen).
+If you would like to make major changes to the Chef code found in the project, mostly found in `./cookbooks`, install `Ruby` (https://www.ruby-lang.org/en/downloads/) and `test-kitchen` (https://github.com/test-kitchen/test-kitchen).
 Chef changes are easier and faster to test inside `test-kitchen`.
 I've included a `.kitchen.yml` which configures `test-kitchen` with some useful options.

+Pull requests are welcome.